About us

 Linda comes from a family of Vietnamese refugees and is part of the first-American born generation.
 Her inspiration for the ugly bao stems from her mom’s love of food and entrepreneurial spirit, and her own career experience in education and business.
 She earned her BA in Marketing, MA in Theological Studies, and Ed.D in Educational Leadership for Social Justice from Loyola Marymount University.

-When Linda isn’t working on a new recipe with her mom or coming up with fun ways to promote the ugly bao, you can find her singing at Church, hanging out with her favorite (and only) niece, or walking outside with her corgi.
+When Linda isn’t working on a new recipe with her mom or talking up a storm about the baos, you can hear her singing Taylor Swift at the top of her lungs, or hanging out with her favorite (and only) niece.

 Bryson Ishii – Founder and COO